Quick Quiz

 Option a – Regulating Act, 1773

-The Supreme Court held, that forcing a person to undergo polygraph, brain mapping, and narco-analysis tests was violative of
+The Supreme Court ruled that compelling a person to undergo polygraph, brain mapping, or narco-analysis tests violates

 (d) Indira Sawhney case